By Ian O’Dwyer, SOMA

-Experience has empowered me to appreciate the difficulty in trying to create success for a large number of people with varied movement challenges or goals.
+Experience has empowered me to appreciate the difficulty in trying to create success for a large number of people, who each have varied movement challenges or goals.

 As a Movement Practitioner, the question still arises for me “What tissues are we effecting (in the human being) and what do they require for success?”

-My background has evolved around horses with my family heavily involved in this area.
+My background has evolved around horses.
 Dad had a team of draught horses that he built dams and main channels with, these carried the irrigation waters required for irrigation of farmland in our region after the war.
-Dad’s horses were everything to him not just because they were his vehicle for survival but because they became his best mates; he was truly at one with animals.
+Dad’s horses were everything to him not just because they were his vehicle for survival, but because they became his best mates; he was truly at one with animals.

 Dad’s focus was always on longevity and wellness of his horses, having them in optimal condition to allow their performance to be as minimally taxing as possible on all levels; physically, mentally and emotionally.

-As I journeyed down the sporting path I soon recognized the difference between how athletes viewed and conditioned the human being compared to horses.
+As I journeyed down the sporting path I saw the difference between how athletes viewed and conditioned the human being compared to horses.
 In human athletic endeavors, we focused heavily on two major tissues: nerve and muscle.